 At St. Joseph, the baptism of infants and young children includes this important preparation:

 Pre-baptismal orientation sessions typically are held on the third Wednesday of January, April, July and September.
 We meet in the Hospitality Suite at 7:00pm.
 Please call the Parish Office to register.

 Please contact the Parish Office to find out the time and place of the next pre-baptism session.

 Godparents must be baptized, confirmed, and practicing Catholics, 16 years of age or older and a person other than a parent or adoptive parent of the child.
 At least one godparent must be named.
 A Christian witness—that is, a baptized non-Catholic—may also be selected.
 Christian witnesses must also be 16 years of age or older and not the parent or adoptive parents.
 Grandparents may serve as godparents or as Christian witnesses.

 Because of the communal, public nature of baptism, all baptisms are celebrated during the regularly-scheduled weekend liturgies.
 Baptisms are not scheduled during Advent and Lent, on certain holidays, or on days of major parish events (such as the annual Fun Fest).
 There may be more than one child baptized at a given Mass.
 Space in church will be reserved for family members and friends on the day of the baptism.
 We ask that each family and Godparents arrive 15 minutes prior to mass to meet with Fr.
-Kevin or Deacon Rick in the Day Chapel.
+Kevin in the Day Chapel.

 What should my child wear?